isabella232/nodejs-ttsCalloutExample/readme.md

 # Making Text to speech callouts with Sinch API and Node.js

-Today I had a customer who wanted a example of node.js code to make [text to speech](https://en.wikipedia.org/wiki/Speech_synthesis) call-outs, to read more about Sinch api please see the [documentation](https://www.sinch.com/docs/voice/rest/#Callouts).
+Today I had a customer who wanted a example of node.js code to make [text to speech](https://en.wikipedia.org/wiki/Speech_synthesis) call-outs, to read more about Sinch API please see the [documentation](https://www.sinch.com/docs/voice/rest/#Callouts).
+This particular customer wanted make a call out when SMS messages could not be delivered to the handset.
+Of course you could use this for any type of SMS that you suspect of not being delivered.
+Or alerts that are time sensitive like credit card alerts.

 ## Prerequisites